-To view a capture file in Wireshark, start the program and then go to File >
+To view a capture file in Wireshark, use one of the following methods:

-Viewing the capture this way, it is easy to see the flow of traffic with as much or as little detail as needed.
+Viewing the capture this way makes it easy to see the flow of traffic with as much or as little detail as needed.

 Wireshark Analysis Tools¶

 While some problems will require considerable knowledge of how the underlying protocols function, the analysis tools built into Wireshark helps lessen that need for many protocols.
-Under the Analyze and Statistics menus, a few options are present that automate some of the analysis and provide summarized views of what is contained in the capture.
-The Expert Info options under the Analyze menu show a list of Errors, Warnings, Notes and network conversations contained in the capture.
+The Analyze and Statistics menus have a few options that automate some of the analysis and provide summarized views of capture content.
+The Expert Info options under the Analyze menu show a list of errors, warnings, notes and network conversations contained in the capture.

-From a UNIX host that has Wireshark available, a realtime remote capture can be run by redirecting the output from an SSH session.
+From a UNIX host that has Wireshark available, real-time remote capture is possible by redirecting the output from an SSH session.
 This has been tested and known to work on FreeBSD and Ubuntu-based Linux distributions.

-In order to use this technique, SSH must be enabled on the pfSense system and an
+In order to use this technique, SSH must be enabled on pfSense software and an

 SSH key is required (see Secure Shell (SSH)).
 The key must first be loaded into

 ssh-agent or generated without a passphrase because the redirection will not